yowainwright/datastructures/packages/linked-list/README.md

 ----

-The Linked List is a linear sttructure of Nodes.
+The Linked List is a linear structure of Nodes.
 Each node is a seperate object.
-Each data item (Node) is made with a relationsip to its nextNode.
+Each data item (Node) is made with a relationship to its `nextNode`.

 This is the Linked List Package of [**Data Structures TS**](https://github.com/yowainwright/datastructures-ts).